Marlborough-School/mars/journal/submit.md

 ### More questions?

-Reach out to the **editors-in-chief** — Eli Lerner (elilerner24@marlborough.org) and Wyeth Renwick (wyethrenwick24@marlborough.org) — via email with any questions, comments, or concerns.
+Reach out to the **editors-in-chief** via email with any questions, comments, or concerns.